yixuan228/air-pollution-mobility-research-project/docs/Exploratory-Data-Analysis.md

 The carbon monoxide concentration shows a moderately synchronised trend with NO<sub>2</sub> concentration in the latter part of 2023 and early 2024, particularly during periods of heightened winter emissions, reinforcing the likelihood of overlapping anthropogenic sources such as vehicular exhaust and heating-related combustion.

 In contrast, the ozone concentration demonstrates a strong inverse relationship with NO<sub>2</sub>, particularly during the summer.
-This decrease in ozone may have been due to an increase in NOx produced by diesel generators during heat waves, which suppressed the production of ozone.
+This decrease in ozone may have been due to an increase in NO<sub>x</sub> produced by diesel generators during heat waves, which suppressed the production of ozone.
 The inverse trend in April, just before summer, may have resulted from the photochemical processes in which sunlight-driven ozone formation consumes NO<sub>2</sub>, especially under intense solar radiation.

 ![](/docs/images/EDA/fig32.png)